Skip to main content

 #

-• Concept Explanation: A Value Type is a type whose value is copied when it is assigned to a variable or constant, or when it is passed to a function.
+• Concept Explanation: Value Types are types whose content is Copied when assigned to a variable, constant, or passed to a function.
 In Swift, all struct and enum types are Value Types.
 This includes Int, Double, Bool, String, Array, and Dictionary in the Swift Standard Library.

 #